-Depending on the floorplan of your unit, the standard sofa in your living room may be a Hide-A-Bed sofa or Magic Bed sofa.
+Depending on the floorplan of your unit, the standard sofa in your living room may be a Hide-A-Bed sofa.
 Each sofa is upholstered in decor matching fabric.
+As an option, the sofa can be made of leather/vinyl.
+An air mattress is also an option for the Hide-A-Bed sofa.
 If you have any questions regarding the warranty on the sofa, contact the manufacturer.

-Depending on the floorplan of your unit, the standard living room chair may be one or two large recliners.
-As an option, the sofa and recliners can be made of leather/vinyl.
-A chair end table may also be a standard living room feature.
-Optional living room furniture may include a sofa coffee table with a glass top.
+Depending on the floorplan of your unit, the standard living room furniture may be one or two leather/vinyl recliners and a chair end table.
+Optional living room furniture may include a sofa coffee table with a glass top and one or two leather/vinyl recliners with an ottoman.